ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-errors-connection-section}

-Errors may occur at the connection layer, independent of the flows at the SATP layer and errrors there.
+Errors may occur at the connection layer, independent of the flows at the SATP layer and errors there.

 (a) connectionError: There is an error in the TLS session establishment (TLS error codes should be reported-up to the gateway level)